GS Yuasa’s improved cells: LEV50 vs LEV50N

 “The new product has higher durability in a hot environment and more than two times longer life under given conditions.”

 When buying a used C-Zero or iOn, go for the 14,5 kWh battery, the new cells are superior to the old ones used in the previous 16 kWh battery.
-And since the battery efficiency improved a lot (see the Ragone curve in the PDF documents) you’ll be able to get the same range.
+Moreover, since the battery efficiency improved a lot (see the Ragone curve in the PDF documents) you’ll be able to get the same range.

-As I said before the Mitsubishi i-MiEV kept using a 16 kWh battery but it also had its cells upgraded.
+As I mentioned before the Mitsubishi i-MiEV kept using a 16 kWh battery but it also had its cells upgraded.
 When buying a used i-MiEV, choose one that was built after the summer of 2012 to be sure that you get the newer cells with increased lifespan.